LukasKnuth/lknuth.dev/content/writings/zero_to_epub.md

 To verify the book - including the metadata - I use [EPUBCheck](https://www.w3.org/publishing/epubcheck/).
 You can freely download it and let it run over the whole `.epub` file.
-It was helpful to point me to articles that required additional manual touchup.
+It was helpful to point me to articles that required additional manual touch up.

 ## Wrap up